spyroot/tcactl/README.md

  2  c3e006c1-e6aa-4591-950b-6f3bedd944d3  myworkload  WORKLOAD    [{multus {}} {calico {}}]  v1.20.4+vmware.1
 ```

-If we need update we just apply update command.
+If we need to update the cluster template, we apply the update command.

 ## Cluster creation.

 To create a Kubernetes cluster in TCA, a client first need to create a management cluster.
-For example examples/edge_mgmt_cluster.yaml contains a sample.
+For example examples/edge_mgmt_cluster.yaml contains a sample spec.

 * The tcactl accept both json and yaml specs.
-* Client can use a name or UUID.

-* For example templateId can be a name that already present in TCA or UUID.
+* Spec can use a name or UUID of object.
+For example template name can be name or id.

-* The id of template can be retrieved via tcactl command or you can use a name.
+* The id or name of template can be retrieved via tcactl command.

+For example

 ```bash
 tcactl get get templates
 ```

+Example of spec

 ```yaml
 name: edge-mgmt-test01